matrix-org/matrix-spec/content/client-server-api/_index.md

-When an account is locked, servers MUST return a `401 Unauthorized` error response with an `M_USER_LOCKED` error code and [`soft_logout`](#soft-logout) set to `true` on all but the following APIs:
+When an account is locked, servers MUST return a `401 Unauthorized` error response with an `M_USER_LOCKED` error code and [`soft_logout`](#soft-logout) set to `true` on all but the following Client-Server APIs:

 - [`POST /logout`](#post_matrixclientv3logout)
 - [`POST /logout/all`](#post_matrixclientv3logoutall)